rebelsky/sams-assorted-musings-reflections/summer-suggestions-2020-05-12.md

   are two of the most popular platforms.
 I think both of them still have free options, but they may be hidden.

+Philip Kiely also has a YouTube video on "Side Hustles for CS Majors", available at <https://www.youtube.com/watch?v=8i2tN-qeKVA>.
+I have not watched it, but it's only eleven minutes of your time, so you might find something of use.

 That's about it for now.
 Make sure that you also find ways to take care of your physical, emotional, and mental wellness!
 Go out for a walk.
 Do yoga.
 Video chat with friends.
 Whatever works for you.